liujiac8/liujiac8.github.io/_pages/about.md

 - Liu, J., Schmidt, W.H., Houang, R.T.
 (2025). *A Review of Modeling Distributions for Student GPA.* Roundtable session to be presented at the annual meeting of the 2025 Joint Statistical Meetings.
 Nashville, TN; August.
 - Liu, J., Cui, Y., Weng, H., Schmidt, W.H.
 (2025). *Valid Instrumental Variable Selection Using Lasso under the Control Function Approach.* Paper session to be presented at the 2025 Joint Statistical Meetings.
 Nashville, TN; August.
+- Schmidt, W.H., Liu, J., Wang, X., Houang, R.T., Yeager, D.S.
+(2025). *Textbooks in Perpetuating Growth Mindset Effect.* Virtual paper session presented at the 2025 annual meeting of the American Educational Research Association.
+Denver, CO; April.
+- Liu, J., Schmidt, W.H., Yeager, D.S.
+(2025). *Re-examining the Growth Mindset Treatment Effect: An Illustration of Why Distributional Assumption Matters.* Paper session presented at the 2025 annual meeting of the American Educational Research Association.
+Denver, CO; April.
+- Liu, J., Schmidt, W.H., Houang, R.T.
+(2025). *OTL Consistency Reconceptualized and Why There Might Be No Curriculum for All.* Roundtable session presented at the 2025 annual meeting of the American Educational Research Association.
+Denver, CO; April.
 - Liu, J. (2024). *Modeling the GPA Distribution.* Concurrent session presented at the annual meeting of the 2024 ASA Conference on Statistical Practice.
 New Orleans, LA; February.
+- Liu, J. (2023). *Prior Achievement, Future Learning Opportunities and Student Achievement.* Poster presented at the annual meeting of the Modern Modeling Methodology.
+Storrs, CT; June.
+- Liu, J. (2022). *Prior Achievement, Future Learning Opportunities and Student Achievement.* Poster presented at the annual meeting of the American Educational Finance and Policy.
+Denver, CO; March.

 Teaching